HPC-AI-Team/pexsi/doc/corefunction.md

 exactly the same matrix as formed by the compresed sparse column format (CSC).

+> @ref PEXSI::PMatrix::Create "PMatrix::Create"

+This static factory routine instantiates the correct PMatrix object type depending on matrix structure.
+The matrix structure is specified by the [SuperLUOptions::symmetric](@ref PEXSI::SuperLUOptions::symmetric) attribute of the [SuperLUOptions](@ref PEXSI::SuperLUOptions) data structure.

 > @ref PEXSI::PMatrix::ConstructCommunicationPattern "PMatrix::ConstructCommunicationPattern"

 This routine creates the MPI_Communicators and communication pattern used later by both PreSelInv and SelInv routines.